ulberge/interactive-network/README.md

 ![Network Builder Use](./readme/nb_use.webp "Network Builder Use")

+### Inspecting activation scores during live drawing

 ![Network Builder Use (2)](./readme/nb_use2.gif "Network Builder Use (2)")

 ## Generative line drawing system

-The line drawing system operates iteratively on the current state of a canvas by drawing or erasing marks of a few pixels in length.
+The generative line drawing system operates iteratively on the current state of a canvas by drawing or erasing marks of a few pixels in length.
 The algorithm has two options: it can start a new line or continue a line it is already drawing.
 Either way, it generates batches of random segments, tests how each segment changes the activation score, and then chooses the highest score.
 Through this method, the algorithm greedily maximizes the activation of the network.
 The system terminates when it can no longer find segments that sufficiently improve the activation score (based on a tuned threshold).
 Additionally, it uses a line end detector to inject options that connect to existing line ends.
 This small modification makes the system much more likely to draw meaningful shapes.

 ### Completing bottles from random human input

 ![Generative Line Drawing System](./readme/bottles.gif "Generative Line Drawing System")

+#### Outputs of bottle system

 ![Bottles Output](./readme/bottles_all.png "Bottles Output")

+*Random human input on top and result of generative system on bottom*

 ### Conceptual artwork